-Mr. Hartling stated although he did not like to make comparisons that he wanted to present the following two charts below regarding other towns in Southeastern Connecticut:
+Mr. Hartling stated although he did not like to make comparisons that he wanted to present two charts regarding other towns in Southeastern Connecticut (please see attached presentation).

 Mr. Hartling stated he broke these charts out based on Staff.
 He noted the following: